-As an Admin, you can configure what Tasks are applied within a Task Template to easily populate your schedule.
+As an Admin, you can manage that Tasks that are applied within a Task Template to easily populate your schedule.
 For more information on Task Templates, see Using Task Templates.

-To set up a Task Template to use on Shots:
+To set up a Task Template to use with Shots:

 - Go to the settings menu (found under your user icon in the upper right of the screen) and choose Task Templates.